ZovoTools

 Bcrypt's core algorithm is based on the Blowfish cipher's expensive key setup phase.
 When you hash a password, bcrypt first generates a 128-bit random salt using a cryptographically secure random number generator.
 It then initializes the Blowfish cipher with the password and salt, and runs the key schedule 2^cost iterations.
 This iterative expansion is what makes bcrypt computationally expensive and tunable.

 The final output is a 60-character string containing all the information needed for verification: the algorithm version ($2a$, $2b$, or $2y$), the two-digit cost factor, the 22-character Base64-encoded salt, and the 31-character Base64-encoded hash.
-Because the salt is embedded in the output, you never need to store it separately - everything needed to verify a password is contained in the single hash string.
+Because the salt is embedded in the output, you never store it separately - everything needed to verify a password is contained in the single hash string.

 The Cost Factor Explained